What is Intoxication?

 Tolerance is completely unrelated to a person’s BAC.
 BAC is the amount of alcohol in one’s system based on weight, number of drinks, and the period of time during which alcohol is consumed.
 Tolerance, on the other hand, refers to the experience of lesser effects of alcohol at the same BAC and can be highly dangerous.

 It is suggested that a person not exceed a BAC of .056, as this is the point where the positive, relaxed, euphoric effects of alcohol are experienced.
-When a BAC of .056 is exceeded, the negative, depressant effects of alcohol take place.
+When a BAC of .056 is exceeded, the negative, depressant effects of alcohol begin to increase.

 A BAC of .06 - .10 is considered the point of diminishing returns.
-Typically a person at this BAC will experience the following:
+Typically a person at this BAC will begin to experience the following:

 - Impaired judgment, inappropriate behavior (such as drinking competitively or annoying others)